mesosphere-backup/time-series-demo/crime-data-producer/README.md

 ## Running

-To launch the Crime Data Producer, do the following:
+To launch the CDP do the following:

     $ dcos marathon app add marathon-cdp.json